 Family Programs at The Recovery Village Atlanta

 The Recovery Village Atlanta is a full-service facility that offers a full range of care right in the heart of Atlanta.
-Levels of care covered at this facility include inpatient, outpatient, partial hospitalization, medical detox and dual diagnosis care.
+Levels of care covered at this facility include residential, partial hospitalization, medical detox and dual diagnosis care.
 This also includes programs specifically for patients’ families.